wballard/starphleet/manual.md

 * Virtualization wastes resources, specifically RAM and CPU running multiple operating system images, which costs real money
   * containerization is the new virtualization, using LXC
+  * storage-as-a-service gets you out of the DBA scaling game
-* PaaS has the same vendor lock-in risks of old proprietary software, just without the comptuers
+* PaaS has the same vendor lock-in risks of old proprietary software, just without the computers
   * full open source is the only way to go
   * allow installation on public as well as private clouds
   * use machines as you see fit, say with large RAM, GPGPU, or special hardware
-* Continous deployment is too hard
+* Continous deployment is too hard, so folks default to batches and sprints
-  * leverage git, allowing deployment with no more than the normal `git push`
+  * leverage git, allowing deployment with no more than the normal `git push` you use to share code
   * make continuous deployment the default
   * provides drainstop, restart, failover, and rollback as built ins
   * be like unix: files, scripts, environment variables -- and spare